 If you’re interested in what Optus has to offer when it comes to postpaid SIM-only plans, the following table includes Optus’s postpaid plans from Canstar Blue’s database, listed in order of standard cost, lowest to highest.
-Use our comparison tool to see a wider range of plans from other providers.
+Use our phone plan comparison tool to see a wider range of plans from other providers.

 How do I unlock my Optus phone?

 Optus makes the process easy, allowing you to unlock your device via its website.
 Before you start the process, you’ll need to find your device’s International Mobile Equipment Identity (IMEI) number.

 To find this number, simply dial *#06# from your handset: the first 15 numbers that appear are your IMEI number.
 Once you have your IMEI handy, you’ll be able to start the online unlocking process.